 There seems to be confusion in many church circles about praying in the Spirit and what exactly praying in the Spirit is.
 Many Charismatics limit praying in the Spirit to only praying in tongues.
 This is not true.
-Praying in the Spirit is NOT just praying with other tongues but praying ANY prayer under the inspiration and direction of the Holy Spirit.
+Praying in the Spirit is not just praying with other tongues but praying ANY prayer under the inspiration and direction of the Holy Spirit.
 Look at our instruction in Ephesians.

-18 praying at all times in the Spirit, with all prayer and supplication.
+Ephesians 6:18 praying at all times in the Spirit, with all prayer and supplication.
 To that end, keep alert with all perseverance, making supplication for all the saints,

 So, what does that look like?
 What does this mean?
 How do we get there?

 Everything God does is relational.
 Prayer is no exception.
 Many of us have allowed our devotionals to become mechanical and lifeless.
 We run through our prayer list and read our daily devotional to fulfill our religious duty and never even take time to be silent and connect with the one we are talking to.
 Having a daily devotional is commendable.
 Having a daily devotional and never actually connecting intimately with your Father is tragic.

 Powerless, fruitless, and lifeless is prayer apart from the Spirit.